 The Company's Articles of Association provide, subject to the provisions of BVI legislation, an indemnity for Directors and officers of the Company in respect of liabilities they may incur in the discharge of their duties or in the exercise of their powers, including any liabilities relating to the defence of any proceedings brought against them which relate to anything done or omitted, or alleged to have been done or omitted, by them as officers or employees of the Company.

-Appropriate directors' and officers' liability insurance cover is in place in respect of all of the Directors.
+The Company's policy is to have appropriate directors' and officers' liability insurance cover is in place in respect of all of the Directors.

 EMPLOYEE INFORMATION